waffleio/waffle.io-takeout/doc/INSTALL.md

 /sbin/service iptables save
 ```

+Warning: If your host machine is under a configuration management system like Puppet, you may need to make changes to your configuration to prevent this setting from being overridden unexpectedly.

 ## Reconfigure Takeout Post-Install
 1. Stop and remove containers: `sudo service waffle stop`.
 2. Run `sudo ./install.sh` again.